philayres/em-secure-api/README.md

 The initial installation creates a database and user with default password.
 If you change the username or password of this database user, you'll need to reconfigure the config.yml file.

-Since the config is encrypted, use the following script to do it.Edit the following script for the log file directory to match and select the port to run the EM server.The database user name is gen_api and password ja89jh in the initial script.
+Since the config is encrypted, use the following script to do it.
+Edit the following script for the log file directory to match and select the port to run the EM server.
+The database user name is gen_api and password ja89jh in the initial script.

 Then run the command below, which creates and encrypts the config.